0xJovin/applewalletpass/CONTRIBUTING.md

 ## Questions?

 Feel free to:
-- Open an issue for questions
+- Open an issue for questions: https://github.com/0xJovin/applewalletpass/issues
-- Start a discussion on GitHub Discussions
 - Reach out to maintainers

 ## Code of Conduct